caleb531/personal-website/_pages/projects.md

 ---

-This is a collection of projects I've developed in my spare time, including (mostly) one-pager web apps, Python programs, Alfred workflows, and several libraries.
+This is a collection of projects I've developed in my spare time, including one-pager web apps, Python programs, and JavaScript libraries.

 {% include project-archive.html %}